So, What Exactly Is Fintech?

-Mail to email, chat to WeChat and WhatsApp, commerce, travel, and everything in between has been disrupted by technology.
+Mail to email, chat to WeChat and WhatsApp, commerce, travel, and everything in between have been disrupted by technology.
 Speaking about finance, finance is absolutely core to everything we’re doing in terms of work, socializing, family, and everything else.
-So, if there is the manner in which you can apply technology or innovation to make that experience cleaner, easier, cheaper, and smoother, that’s an exciting opportunity because the impact you can have is huge.
-It’s the ever-growing technology that is becoming an essential part of our daily lives and this is what that has made fintech stand out in recent times and has increased its value, popularity, and significance all around.
+So, if there is a manner in which you can apply technology or innovation to make that experience cleaner, easier, cheaper, and smoother, that’s an exciting opportunity because the impact you can have is huge.
+It’s the ever-growing technology that is becoming an essential part of our daily lives, and this is what has made fintech stand out in recent times and has increased its value, popularity, and significance all around.

-Can fintech really be a power for good in the global financial sector?
+Can fintech really be a force for good in the global financial sector?

-For the internet-savvy and smartphone-savvy, fintech means a door to a newer, smarter, and interesting world of opportunities.
-Whereas for well-established companies in the financial services like banks, it’s being seen as a disrupter – something that’s giving them a hard time to keep up with.
-This new wave of evolution, what we see, is ready to spawn a new kind of financial sector that will experience an incredible growth when it comes to efficiency and productivity.
+For the internet- and smartphone-savvy, fintech means a door to a newer, smarter, and more interesting world of opportunities.
+Whereas for well-established companies in the financial services industry like banks, it’s being seen as a disrupter—something that’s giving them a hard time keeping up with.
+This new wave of evolution, as we see it, is ready to spawn a new kind of financial sector that will experience incredible growth when it comes to efficiency and productivity.
 To throw some light on the fintech innovations that are changing the world of finance globally, we decided to walk you through some of the imminent ways that are already obvious.
 Keep reading!

-In the traditional business model, the bank has to perform an intermediary role between the savers, ones with extra savings and the borrowers, ones who need a loan to meet their day to day human needs, manage transactions or handle the forthcoming risk.
+In the traditional business model, the bank has to perform an intermediary role between the savers, those with extra savings, and the borrowers, those who need a loan to meet their day-to-day human needs, manage transactions, or handle the forthcoming risk.
 With the emergence of P2P lending, fintech is actually changing this model.
-What Peer-to-Peer lending normally seeks to do is that it removes financial intermediaries from the equation and connects both parties directly, with the aim to lower borrowing costs.
-In fact, over the past couple of years, this type of lending and borrowing have become popular so much so that it has brought institutional funds into play.
+What peer-to-peer lending normally seeks to do is remove financial intermediaries from the equation and connect both parties directly, with the aim of lowering borrowing costs.
+In fact, over the past couple of years, this type of lending and borrowing has become so popular that it has brought institutional funds into play.

-Another important role of the banks has been to facilitate the funds transfer between parties.
-It is rumored that banks make $4 billion (at the minimum) yearly just from costs obtained at some stage in the transfer of funds.
-FinTechs are working extremely hard to fill this space and offer relatively better terms with regards to funds transfer among consumers.
-PayPal, Stripe, and TransferWise are just to name a few of the companies who are making it a lot simpler to transfer money and pay merchants, regardless of whether they are local or international payments.
+Another important role of the banks has been to facilitate the transfer of funds between parties.
+It is rumored that banks make $4 billion (at the minimum) a year just from costs obtained at some stage in the transfer of funds.
+FinTechs are working extremely hard to fill this space and offer relatively better terms with regards to fund transfers among consumers.
+PayPal, Stripe, and TransferWise are just to name a few of the companies that are making it a lot simpler to transfer money and pay merchants, regardless of whether they are local or international payments.

-The idea of providing users the solutions at the touch of a button is also becoming increasingly popular.
-Fintech is enabling financial service providers to bring services directly to smartphones of consumers, thus allowing for an enhanced chance of interaction and revolutionizing the way people save and make payments.
+The idea of providing users with solutions at the touch of a button is also becoming increasingly popular.
+Fintech is enabling financial service providers to bring services directly to the smartphones of consumers, thus allowing for an enhanced chance of interaction and revolutionizing the way people save and make payments.

-E-commerce has made retail businesses to suffer and shrink from day to day.
-Traditional brick-and-mortar shops have allowed room for big online stores such as Amazon, AliExpress, and many others which are expanding quite rapidly with time.
+E-commerce has made retail businesses suffer and shrink from day to day.
+Traditional brick-and-mortar shops have allowed room for big online stores such as Amazon, AliExpress, and many others, which are expanding quite rapidly with time.

 Whatever the future unfolds, however, it will be quite convenient for you to navigate the smarter, cleaner, and life-changing innovations that the FinTechs are working on if you know about the unique, key statistics about the development of fintech.
-Thus, there is given an information-rich infographic below, created by carsurance.net, that gives you an opportunity to obtain accurate and concise information regarding the history of fintech’s growth.
-It may help you anticipate events, circumstances, and stay ahead of the curve as regards to fintech revolution, one of the biggest revolutions of the modern, digital age.
+Thus, there is an information-rich infographic below, created by carsurance.net, that gives you an opportunity to obtain accurate and concise information regarding the history of fintech’s growth.
+It may help you anticipate events and circumstances and stay ahead of the curve as regards the fintech revolution, one of the biggest revolutions of the modern, digital age.